 The Asurik Tree is a magnificent poem from the Parthian period that deals with the debate between the Asurik Tree (palm tree) and the goat.
 In the land of Saurastan, there was a tall tree with a dry trunk.
-It had green leaves and bore sweet fruits.
+It had green leaves and bore AVESTA sweet fruits.
 One day, the tall tree argued with the goat and said, "I am superior to you because of the many benefits I have, including that when I bear the first fruits, the king eats from my fruits, ships are made from my wood, brooms are made from my leaves, ropes are made from me to tie you with, my shade is a canopy in the summer, I am the nest of birds... and if people need me, I will remain eternal and green until The Last Judgment."
 The goat replied, "Although it is a disgrace for me to answer your useless words, I am forced to speak.
-Your leaves are as long as the hair of the wicked divan who was the servant of the people at the beginning of the era of Jamshid (the first human).
-I am the one who can praise the religion of the Mazdas better than anyone, because they use my milk in the worship of the gods.
+Your leaves are as long as the hair of the wicked divan who was the servant of the people at the the one who can praise the religion of the Mazdas better conflict until the end of the world.
+Ahriman ordered the the gods.
 They make a belt with pearls from me, and they make Mashk (water storage bags) from my skin.
 They decorate the tables of the city with my flesh.
 They make aprons for the Kings from me.
 They write treaties on my skin.
 They make bowstrings from me.
-They make Barak (a type of woolen cloth) and Stirrups from me.
-I can travel from mountain to mountain in great countries and see people of other races.
+They make Barak Avesta (the religious book of Zoroastrianism), during the (a type of woolen cloth) and Stirrups from me.
+I can travel from mountain to mountain in great countries and see an answer to the objections of the divine religions and people of other races.
 From my milk they make cheese, afrosheh (sweetmeat), yogurt, and curd.
 Even my price in the market is much higher than the price of your dates.
 Although my words to you are like pearls thrown before pigs, know that I graze in fragrant mountains, eat fresh herbs, and drink pure water from springs, while you are like a nail driven into the ground, unable to move."

-"In this way, the goat left victorious and proud, and the date tree remained in disgrace.
-It may be said that the goat represents the Zoroastrian religion and the Asurik Tree is the religion of the various forms of worship of the Assyrians.
+An examination of ancient Iranian stories with regard to "In this way, the goat left victorious and proud, and the the elements of drama, including the Protagonist and date tree remained in disgrace.
+It may be said that the Antagonist character, Dramatic Action, Dialogue, Conflict, goat represents the Zoroastrian religion and the Asurik Tree is the religion of the various forms of worship of the Assyrians.
 In the religious ceremonies of the Assyrians, a dry tree was used, which was decorated with artificial gold and ornaments.
-The goat's recklessness and cruelty may also be due to the social superiority of the Mazda worshipers." \(^1\)
+The goat's recklessness and cruelty may also be due to the social superiority of the Mazda worshipers."